My Diet (aka Mastering Metabolism and Preventing Disease)

 • Organic Buffet.
 There is a conscious Korean buffet near my office that offers a bounty of healthy, low carb options.
 I’ll often go with greens (both collards w/ garlic and kale with pepitas), baked salmon and some chicken salad

 • Chinese.
 Schezuan dry pot.
-Tons of flavor, mystery ingredients and very little sugar / carbs outside of the rice which I eat sparingly and sometimes not at all.
+Tons of flavor, mystery ingredients, and very little sugar/carbs outside of the rice which I eat sparingly and sometimes not at all.

 • Baked Chicken, Rice & Beans.
 Ok, so this is cheating, but intentionally so.
 Sometimes my body NEEDS carbohydrates and I give it some good one.
 This is a rare occasion, but perhaps: I had a bit too much to drink the night before, I have a big evening ahead (physically, socially) where I know I’ll use the extra energy, or I’m simply feeling depleted and I know my fix.